B2B database degradation diagram showing contact records becoming stale — illustrating data decay at 2.1% per month

 To reduce the risk of lost input and ensure disaster recovery, make sure to safely store your data in the cloud just as you usually do with valuable files on your phone and laptop.
 Cloud storage is the most secure and effective way of data backup, and depending on your needs and requirements, you can choose from different types of cloud storage.
 However, do not forget to secure your data access and protect it from possible cyberattacks from the outside.

-How to Fight Data Decay in B2B Sales_47.
-Outsource data solutions to third parties.
+7. Outsource data solutions to third parties.

 Data-driven solutions are the future of B2B sales.
-Backed with correct data, your team can achieve better results at a lower price, improve customer experience, save resources, and make smarter strategic decisions based on powerful insights.
+Backed with correct data, your team can achieve better results at a lower price, improve customer loyalty, save resources, and make smarter strategic decisions based on powerful insights.
 However, data isn’t an easy thing to gather and maintain.

 In case you decide to use first-party data, be ready to overcome all the challenges to build a high-quality dataset.
 In case you don’t have the capacity and resources to dedicate to developing data solutions on your own, you can outsource this task to trusted companies that can handle it for you.
 You can get access to cutting-edge, strategic, and personalized data according to your company’s ICP in a matter of minutes.